USEPA/WNTR/documentation/advancedsim.rst

 Multiple processors
 ------------------------
-One aspect of stochastic simulation is that it is highly parallelizable; each realization is an independent simulation that can be modeled separately.
+In order to speed up independent calculations, simulations can be parallelized.
-There are many different parallelization methods and packages available to Python users.
-Some example tools are: the `multiprocessing` package, MPI libraries, or threading.
+There are many different parallelization methods and packages available to Python users, although the operating system and hardware available will determine which packages can be used.
+Some examples are the :class:`multiprocessing` package, MPI libraries, or the :class:`threading` package.
+Because the :class:`threading` package works with almost all systems, it will be used in the examples below.

-This section will show an example of how to run the :class:`~wntr.sim.epanet.EpanetSimulator` in a multi-threaded manner.
+The example of how to run the :class:`~wntr.sim.epanet.EpanetSimulator` in a multi-threaded manner.
 The :class:`~wntr.sim.core.WNTRSimulator` can also be used in a similar way.
-Threads are a "lightweight" method of doing parallel processing.
-This means that the interpreter process is shared among threads, and specifically, that libraries are only loaded once.
-Because the EPANET 2.0 library is not "thread-safe", threading only works if the :class:`~wntr.sim.epanet.EpanetSimulator` is run using with the argument `version=2.2` (which is the default).
+Threads are a "lightweight" method of parallel processing.
+This means that the interpreter process is shared among threads, and, more specifically, that libraries are only loaded once.
+However, the EPANET 2.0 library was not written to be "thread-safe" -- i.e., it does not allow simultaneous use of the library by multiple threads -- so the :class:`~wntr.sim.epanet.EpanetSimulator` must be run using EPANET 2.2 (which is the default).

 .. doctest::
     :hide: